Iapetus-11/Villager-Bot/README.md

 * Economy/currency system
 * Ability to ping Minecraft servers
 * Translation to the enchantment table language
-* Full rpg/villager shop will be coming
+* Villager shop is in progress, more items coming!

 ### Fun Commands
 * __!!enchant__ *text* (turns text into the Minecraft enchanting table language)